harness/developer-hub/docs/service-reliability-management/continuous-error-tracking/create-jira-ticket.md

 5. Select **Create Jira Ticket**.

-The Jira ticket gets created, and the ticket number is displayed along with the details of that event on the Events page.
+The Jira ticket is created, and the ticket number is displayed along with the details of that event on the Events page.

 <details>